calint/bob/README.md

 # bob

+a journey two decades back in time to Java 1.5

-experimental web applications built using server 'b' and object persistence framework 'dbo'
+experimental web applications using server 'bee' and object persistence framework 'dbo'

-can be compiled and run by legacy java 1.5
+can be compiled and run by legacy Java 1.5

 contains
 * a performant and compact web application server (package b)